 My quilting journey has taken me to many special places, and I have had the privilege of working with many fine teachers (Priscilla Bianchi, Gloria Loughman, Velda Newman, Judy Mathieson, and Laura Fogg – to name a few).
 Quilting has also given me the chance to teach and meet many wonderful and enthusiastic students.
 In 2006 and again in 2008, I traveled to Guatemala on Priscialla Bianchi’s textile tour, and was so inspired by her vibrant country and beautiful people, that I created “Las Mujeres Azules de Guatemala (The Blue Ladies of Guatemala)”, which won 2nd Best Innovative Quilt at the Mancuso Brother’s 2007 Best Quilts of the World show; and has been included in Lark Books 2010 publication: ‘500 Art Quilts’.
 My second Guatemalan quilt, “Flower Market at Chichicastenango, Guatemala” was awarded ‘Best Quilt in the World’ at the Mancuso Brothers’ Best Quilts of the World 2009 show – truly an honor indeed! – and in 2010 it won ‘Best Art Quilt: People, Portraits and Figures’ at the Houston IQA Quilt show.
 “Dawn Prayers on the Ganges” was awarded Best Quilt in the World, 2011 at the Mancuso Brothers’ Best Quilts in the World 2011 Show.
 “The Basket Makers of Axoum, Ethiopia” was awarded Best of Country at the Mancuso’s 2013 Best Quilts of the World show.
 “Free Tibet“was also awarded Best Quilt in the World, 2015 at the Mancuso Brothers’ Best Quilts of the World contest.
-I have also had the priviledge of teaching students in Beziers, France, at many California quilt guilds, and have continued to teach at the Empty Spools Seminars, in Asilomar, CA – a wonderful and inspiring setting that’s filled with truly dedicated and gifted students.
+I have also had the priviledge of teaching students in Beziers, France, Melbourne, Australia, at many California quilt guilds, and have continued to teach at the Empty Spools Seminars, in Asilomar, CA – a wonderful and inspiring setting that’s filled with truly dedicated and gifted students.
 In addition, in 2018, I published my memoir, ‘Hoosier Hysteria: a Fateful Year in the Crosshairs of Race in America’.